 B’nei Mitzvah Projects

-Our B’nei Mitzvah students always like to try to involve our student body and community in their b’nei mitzvah projects.
-They have spread awareness about various organizations including PAWS, ARK, Knock Knock Give A Sock, JCFS and more.
+Our B’nei Mitzvah students always like to involve our student body and community in their b’nei mitzvah projects.
+They have spread awareness about various organizations including PAWS, ARK, Knock Knock Give A Sock, JCFS, Lakeview Pantry, The Love Fridge Chicago, and more.

 Commitment to Community

-Our new campus will host local gatherings, provide space for a variety of educational vendors, such as summer camps and after-school programs, city-wide opportunities for learning and dialogue, and special occasions to celebrate or commemorate occasions as part of the broader Jewish community.
+Our campus can host local gatherings, provide space for a variety of educational vendors, city-wide opportunities for learning and dialogue, and special occasions to celebrate or commemorate occasions as part of the broader Jewish community.
+Please contact our Operations and Logistics Administrator, Henry Bernstein, if you would like to hold a meeting and/or event at our new campus.